-Bulgaria has some beautiful landscape… I was particularly amazed by the waterfalls and natural springs.
+Bulgaria has some beautiful landscapes… I was particularly amazed by the waterfalls and natural springs.
 I didn’t get as many pictures as I would have liked of the Gypsies (Romas) who lived in villages throughout the carved road leading up to the highest peaks.
-What struck out to me most was the invisible line separating this Roma village with dark skinned people the wealthy city with ice cream shops, Mercedes, and pretty much all light skinned people.
+What struck out to me most was the invisible line separating this Roma village with dark-skinned people the wealthy city with ice cream shops, Mercedes, and pretty much all light-skinned people.

 The only person who made the travel with us from a Roma village was a boy named Emo, who followed us into a soccer game at an outdoor youth park.
 He rode his BMX bike and was always having a good time, teaching Catherine & Mitchell Galloway, Hannah, Meghan, & Jamie Shuffett, Adriel Ewert, John-David, Gant Bone, John Williams, David Manolov, and I a game you play using patterns in hand-slaps and teaching us how to count in Bulgarian.
 These were some of the best times, traveling on foot just walking around the city.

 Bulgaria is a hidden gem and I am extremely thankful I was able to visit.
 I want to thank my parents and Al & Diane Mellinger for putting this event on.